Skip to main content

 If your conversion rates are low, but traffic to your site is high this could indicate a number of things.
 Either you are attracting the wrong kind of audience or your website isn’t good enough.
 This could include poor content, not enough calls to action or an unusable website.
 In this case, it’s time to focus on improving your conversion rates.

-Although analysing your site’s data can initially take time, once you understand what to look for it gets easier and quicker.
+Although analyzing your site’s data can initially take time, once you understand what to look for it gets easier and quicker.
 More importantly, by understanding how your audience is interacting with your site you can make the improvements needed to encourage returning visitors, attract new ones, and ultimately enable your site to convert against its goals.

 What’s stopping you from digging into your analytics and visitor metrics in more details?
 Please share your thoughts in the comments below.